-This paper provides a political economy framework to analyze the link between the retirement decisions and the political determination of the social security contribution rates.
-The design of the social security system - and in particular the contribution rate and the generosity of the pension benefits - affects the economic individual retirement decisions.
-In the political arena, our notion of Markov equilibrium relates the evolution of the social security system to the stock of capital - and hence to the individual savings.
-This politico economy model that characterizes the political equilibrium sequences of social security tax rates and the corresponding use of early retirement provisions suggests a non-trivial link between social security contributions and mass of early retirees, which depends mainly on the design of the social security system - in particular on its degree of redistributiveness - and on the level of income inquality in the society.
+This paper provides a political economy framework to analyze the link between individual retirement decisions and the political determination of the social security contribution rates.
+The design of the social security system - and in particular the contribution rate and the generosity of the pension benefits - affects the individual retirement decisions, but so do economic and demographic factors.
+We use the notion of Markov equilibrium to relate the evolution of the social security system to the stock of capital, and study two pension systems providing different retirement incentives.
+Our political economy model characterizes the political equilibrium sequences of social security tax rates and the corresponding use of early retirement provisions, and suggests a non-trivial link between social security contributions and mass of early retirees.
+This link depends on the design of the social security system - in particular on its degree of redistributiveness - on the level of income inequality in the society, but also on the relative wages of young and old workers.